frescobaldi/python-poppler-qt5/README.rst

 A Python binding for libpoppler-qt5 that aims for completeness and for being actively maintained.

-Created and currently maintained by Wilbert Berendsen <wbsoft@xs4all.nl>.
+Created and maintained by Wilbert Berendsen <wbsoft@xs4all.nl>, with help of other contributors, especially where it concerns supporting many platforms and build systems.
+Thanks for everyone's help!

 Homepage: https://pypi.python.org/pypi/python-poppler-qt5/